An engineering leader's guide to background agents

 Building this is possible.
 The question is whether it's worth it.

-Building agent infrastructure means owning it, and the five primitives from Section 1 (sandboxed environments, context connectivity, triggers, fleet orchestration, governance) are each a system that needs to be built, maintained, secured, and scaled.
+Building agent infrastructure means owning it, and each of the technical components from the earlier technical foundation section — execution environments, harness engineering, context integration, feedback loops, orchestration, security, and collaboration surfaces — is a system that needs to be built, maintained, secured, and scaled.
 The teams that built it themselves did so because agent infrastructure is core to their competitive advantage.
 For most companies, it isn't.

 The build-vs-buy decision comes down to three questions: Do you have a platform team that can own this full-time?
 Do you have 12-18 months before you need results?
 And is agent infrastructure a competitive differentiator for your business, or is it table stakes that you need in order to compete?